github/docs/content/code-security/secret-scanning/generating-regular-expressions-for-custom-patterns-with-ai.md

   - AI
 ---

-## Generating a regular expression for a repository with {% data variables.secret-scanning.copilot-secret-scanning %}
+## Generating a regular expression for a repository using the generator

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}